Vignesh-I-PV/V2.0-RLH-Design-Central/context.md

 - **V1 scope = 3 modules only:** Design Inputs → Design Creation → Design
   Review & Ops Alignment, plus a Network Map.
 (A parent "5-module NDC vision" — OCF Simulator, Network Simulator, Change Management — is **out of V1**.
-Don't add them without a product decision.)
+Don't add them without a product decision.) **Command Center is currently hidden** from the nav and default view (product decision — "retrieve it later"); the code and data behind it are still intact, just not linked from the sidebar.
+See Changelog.
 - **Platform:** Desktop-first, expert internal ops users.
 - **Owner (design):** Pranita Sapkal · **Product owner:** Vignesh Iyer · **Org:** Meesho / Valmo.